 - 8. Are there federal animal abuse laws?

-1. When is animal abuse a crime?
+1. When is animal abuse a crime in California?

-- the defendant acted maliciously.1
+- you acted maliciously.1

 “Torture” means an act, failure to act, or neglect that causes unnecessary: